1. Home

 Inquirer and Commercial News 24th January 1866 – page 2 – William to London on “Fitzroy”

-Perth Gazette and Commercial News 23rd May 1869 – page 2 – Arrivals “Sea Ripple” Melbourne W. MacINTOSH
+Perth Gazette and Commercial News 23rd May 1869 – page 2 – Arrivals “Sea Ripple” from Melbourne W. MacINTOSH

 Inquirer Wednesday 19th January 1870 – page 2 – W MacKINTOSH to London on “Zephyr”